International Baccalaureate Grades 11-12

 Comparative Study = 20%; Process Portfolio = 40%; IA = 40%

-- Comparative Study: Students analyse and compare different artworks by different artists.
+Comparative Study (EA): Students analyse and compare different artworks by different artists.
 This independent critical and contextual investigation explores artworks, objects and artifacts from differing cultural contexts

-- Process Portfolio: Students submit carefully selected materials which evidence their experimentation, exploration, manipulation and refinement of a variety of visual arts activities during the two-year course.
+Process Portfolio (EA): Students submit carefully selected materials which evidence their experimentation, exploration, manipulation and refinement of a variety of visual arts activities during the two-year course.

 Group 6 - The Arts - Music SL